 Visiting multiple specialists and taking a variety of medications is much more expensive – both for you and your provider.

-This is why pre-existing condition clauses were created – and why they were struck down by the Affordable Care act.
+This is why pre-existing condition clauses were created – and why the Affordable Care act struck them down.

 The more complicated your individual needs are, the more likely it is that your healthcare plan will either deny your coverage or put so many layers of red tape around you getting the benefits that you give up.